santhoshguru/slate/source/index.html.md

 title: HappyFox Chat - API Reference

 language_tabs:
-  - javascript
+  - JavaScript

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
   - <a href='https://github.com/tripit/slate'>Documentation Powered by Slate</a>

-search: true
+  -
 ---

 # Introduction

-> to listen onload, use this code
+> All API methods should be called on the onLoad event

 ```javascript
 HFCHAT_CONFIG.onload = function() {